Traffic / Minor Offense Division

 - where and when to report if you would like to appear in court.
 Bail is not required to appear in court.

-- If you are cited for a traffic violation or minor offense, the court may mail you a Courtesy Notice at the address listed on the ticket.
-You may receive the Courtesy Notice about two weeks before your "promise to appear" date (appearance date), which is shown below your signature on the ticket.
+- You may receive the reminder notice about two weeks before your "promise to appear" date (appearance date), which is shown below your signature on the ticket.

-- Payment options are shown on the Courtesy Notice to help you avoid the time and inconvenience of coming to the courthouse.
+- Payment options are shown on the reminder notice to help you avoid the time and inconvenience of coming to the courthouse.

-- If you do not receive your Courtesy Notice at least two weeks before your appearance date (or "promise to appear date") and/or do not understand your options, you may:
+- If you do not receive your reminder notice at least two weeks before your appearance date (or "promise to appear date") and/or do not understand your options, you may:

-- If your appearance in court is required, your Courtesy Notice will say, "You must appear in court on or before your appearance date."
+- If your appearance in court is required, your reminder notice will say, "You must appear in court on or before your appearance date."
 Bail is not required to appear in court.

 - It takes approximately two to three weeks from the date you received your ticket for your case to be filed with the court.

-Do not disregard your ticket if you do not receive your Courtesy Notice in the mail.
-You must appear at the courthouse or settle your case by mail, over the phone, or online by the appearance date, whether or not you receive the Courtesy Notice.
+Do not disregard your ticket if you do not receive your reminder notice in the mail.
+You must appear at the courthouse or settle your case by mail, over the phone, or online by the appearance date, whether or not you receive the reminder notice.
 Read the back of your traffic ticket for additional information.